 Publication of notice of adoption and approval of land use scheme

-(1) The Council must, within 60 days of its decision referred to in section 22, give notice of its decision to all persons or bodies who gave submissions on the land use scheme, and publish such notice in the media and the Provincial Gazette.
+(1) The Council must, within 60 days of its decision referred to in section 22, give notice of its decision to all persons or bodies who made submissions on the land use scheme, and publish such notice in the media and the Provincial Gazette.

 (2) The date of publication of the notice referred to in subsection (1), in the Provincial Gazette, is the date of coming into operation of the land use scheme unless the notice indicates a different date of coming into operation.